-Physical and Occupational Therapies will begin the day following your total joint replacement surgery.
+Physical and Occupational Therapy will begin the day following your total joint replacement surgery.
 Your therapists will teach you all necessary precautions to allow proper healing and functioning of your new joint.
-You will be taught exercises, transfer techniques (e.g. getting in and out of bed), walking with a walker or crutches, stairclimbing, and activities of daily living (e.g. dressing, bathing).
+You will be taught exercises, transfer techniques (e.g. getting in and out of bed), walking with a walker or crutches, stair-climbing, and activities of daily living (e.g. dressing, bathing).
 This manual is provided to you so that you will know what to expect while in the hospital, and as a reminder for doing activities properly once you are home again.
-Your therapists will teach these activities as described in this manual.
+Your therapists will teach these activities as described in this manual, and are available by telephone to answer any questions you may have once you are home.